SNCASO SO.9000 Trident: SO.9000 Trident I

 On 2 March 1953, the first prototype Trident I conducted the type's maiden flight; flown by test pilot Jacques Guignard, the aircraft used the entire length of the runway to get airborne, being powered only by its two 4 kN Turbomeca Marboré turbojet engines.
 It was initially flown without any rocket engine installed, relying solely upon its turbojet engines instead to evaluate its low-speed handling.
 According to aviation historian Bill Gunston, the early test flights of the SO.9000 were "hairy" prior to the installation of the rocket motor in September 1954.
 During the first flight of the second Trident I prototype on 1 September 1953, the aircraft crashed after struggling to gain altitude after takeoff and collided with a utility pole, resulting in the separation of the nose section and Guignard sustaining severe injuries.

 On 16 January 1954, test flights using the remaining Trident I prototype were resumed, flown by test pilot Charles Goujon.
-On what would have been its sixth rocket-powered flight on 26 October, the rocket failed during take off and the aircraft was barely able to return to the runway and land safely.
+On what would have been its sixth rocket-powered flight on 26 October, the rocket failed during takeoff and the aircraft was barely able to return to the runway and land safely.
 This incident graphically demonstrated that the Trident needed more power from its turbojets and the aircraft was grounded until more powerful 7.34 kN (1,654 lbf) Dassault MD.30 Viper engines, a license-produced version of the British Armstrong Siddeley Viper, were installed.
 The aircraft made its first flight with its new engines in March 1955.
 Powered by these engines, the aircraft soon proved its ability to exceed Mach 1 during a shallow dive even without the added thrust of the rocket motor.

 In April 1956, it was decided to end flight testing with the surviving Trident I. During the 18-month-long flight test programme, the Trident I had completed over 100 flights, having eventually reached a maximum recorded speed of Mach 1.8 and a peak altitude of 20,000 metres (65,000 ft).
 A total of 24 of these flights had been flown using the rocket engine.
 According to Pelt, the French Air Force were impressed by the performance of the Trident, and were keen to adopt an improved operationally-capable model into service.